dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/index.md

 By [Isaac Levin](https://isaaclevin.com)

 This article serves as a reference guide for migrating ASP.NET apps to ASP.NET Core.
+See the ebook [Porting existing ASP.NET apps to .NET Core](aka.ms/aspnet-porting-ebook) for a comprehensive porting guide.

 ## Prerequisites